* Please note tuition fees have been rounded off.Tuition fees may differ.

 To be accepted into this programme you will need to meet:

-A Bachelor's degree with a major in Education, Psychology, Education and Psychology, or an approved teacher education degree, with a B average for all coursework
+A Bachelor's degree with a major in Education, Psychology, Education and Psychology, or an approved teacher education degree, with an average grade of B or above for all coursework in the final year of their undergraduate programme

 To be accepted by the Associate Dean (Academic) of the Faculty of Education as capable of proceeding with the proposed course of study